-Tropical Storm Nestor threatens US Gulf Coast
+Tornado spawned by Tropical Storm Nestor damages Florida homes

 TALLAHASSEE, Fla.
-(AP) — Tropical Storm Nestor bore down on the northern Gulf Coast with high winds, surging seas and heavy rains Saturday, threatening to hit an area of the Florida Panhandle devastated one year ago by Hurricane Michael.
+(AP) — A tornado spawned by Tropical Storm Nestor damaged homes and a school in central Florida but the storm spared an area of the Florida Panhandle devastated one year ago by Hurricane Michael, authorities said Saturday.

 Nestor was forecast to hit the area Saturday morning without strengthening into a hurricane.
 (Source: National Hurricane Center/National Weather Service)